QJrocks/ImageCutoutBitpacker/README.md

 Since this is largely intended for pre-processing images, it's a standalone program as opposed to a library.
 Can be run directly or from a script/command line.

-Check releases for an example use of this, including a batch script, sample input (rendered by yours truly), and a small playback program (coming soon)!
+Check releases for an example use of this, including a batch script, sample input (rendered by yours truly), and a small playback program (check the Releases tab)!

 I personally found use for this program as a way to encode short movement clips for a personal project without needing to bring in a video-handling library or worry about compression artifacts.